tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 Nesting is done to resolve areas of importance in a flow field by having multiple meshes in the same region and telescoping from coarser to finer resolution.

 #### *a) Aerospace*:
-- In curvilinear coordinates in aerospace applications, over set grids stretch at the boundaries to match the ratios of the background mesh.
+- The curvilinear coordinates in aerospace applications utilize overset grids in such a way that the child grid (embedded grid) is stretched at the boundaries to match the cell size of the background mesh.
+This is to reduce the interpolation errors.

 #### *b) Ocean*:
-- In ocean/atmosphere models the (child grid or embedded mesh) does not stretch at the boundaries as the mesh is generally over a smaller region so it is much flattened out.
+- In ocean/atmosphere models, the child grid or embedded mesh does not stretch at the boundaries.
+The mesh is generally over a smaller region so it is much flattened out.
 That means the mesh is not very curvy and the interpolation errors would be minimal as long as it overlaps with the parent grid.
-Also the vertical spacing is not altered from child to parent in ocean/atmosphere models.
+Because the vertical resolution is sufficiently resolved in both parent and child grid, the vertical spacing is normall not altered from child to parent in ocean/atmosphere models.
 That means only horizontal grid is nested.

 #### 6. Domain decomposition for parallel processing